ddzik19/todo-web-app/README.md

 ## Features

-This web app will allow the users to:
+Currently this app allows the users to:
-- log in
+- signup
-- create lists
+- login
-- add content to the lists
+- add note
-- delete lists
+- move note to bin
-- edit lists
+- restore note from bin

-Lists will be persistent and only lists created by the user will be displayed.
+- delete note from bin

-In the future I want to implement the use of Firebase database instead of storing information in a JSON file.
+The notes are persistent and linked to user, meaning other users will only see their own notes.

 ## Contribution